chaifeng/ufw-docker/README.md

 Remove the rule which port is `443` and protocol is `tcp` for the container `httpd`

     ufw-docker delete allow httpd 443/tcp

+Expose the port `80` of the service `web`

+    docker service create --name web --publish 8080:80 httpd:alpine

+    ufw-docker service allow web 80
+    # or
+    ufw-docker service allow web 80/tcp

+Remove rules from all nodes related to the service `web`

+    ufw-docker service delete allow web

 ## Discussions